HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/crane.md

 # Loot & More

-The Crane itself does not have any loot, but it does have a large number of [AEGIS](/obstacles/aegis_crate) and [Flint Crates](/obstacles/flint_crate) underneath it which are great sources of loot.
+The Crane itself does not have any loot, but it does have a large number of [AEGIS](/obstacles/aegis_crate) and [Flint Crates](/obstacles/flint_crate) underneath it, which are great sources of loot.

 # Tips